Murder of Karen Buckley: Body discovery

 Following Pacteau's detainment, Police released a statement that Pacteau had been detained due to clear connections with Buckley's disappearance, and about an hour later, they received a call from an acquaintance of Pacteau's with information leading to High Craigton Farm, saying that Pacteau has stored fireworks and other items there.

 Officers arrived there at around 3:30pm and initially looked for storage units with new padlocks on them, as Pacteau had bought padlocks recently.
 After a few hours of searching, officers found a blue barrel hidden under a sheet, bicycle wheel and paper shredder.
 As they knew Pacteau had bought caustic soda, they waited for the barrel to be deemed safe for examining.
 Once it was, at 8pm on April 15, the police were met with the gruesome sight of Buckley's body, naked and submerged in caustic soda.

-The barrel was then taken to Southern General Hospital in Glasgow, where a post-mortem examination was carried out, revealing that Buckley had suffered multiple soft neck injuries, and about 12 or 13 heavy blows to her head, which fractured her skull and led to subdural hemorrhage, causing her brain to bleed out.
+The barrel was then taken to Southern General Hospital in Glasgow, where a post-mortem examination was carried out, revealing that Buckley had suffered multiple soft neck injuries, and about 12 or 13 heavy blows to her head, which fractured her skull and led to subdural haemorrhage, causing her brain to bleed out.
 Pacteau's fingerprints were also found inside the barrel.

 When questioned further, Pacteau changed his story for a third time, saying that during consensual sex, after Karen had hit her head, she got angry at him and slapped him in the face, and in retaliation Pacteau hit her repeatedly with a spanner.
 This was not believed.